manasesjesus/c8y_microservice-nodejs/README.md

 ### Execution

-Use a web browser or a terminal command (e.g. cURL) to make a GET request to the microservice endpoints providing your user credentials.
+Use a web browser or a terminal command (e.g. cURL) to make a GET request to the microservice endpoints.

 ```http
 GET <tenant-domain>.cumulocity.com/service/mynode-microservice/environment
 ```

-Your Slack channel will get the posted messages every time a new alarm is raised on the tenant.
+The Slack channel will get the posted messages every time a new alarm is raised on the tenant.

 ![Slack app posting alarms](microservice-slack-alarms.png)